Col-E/LL-Java-Zip/README.md

 ## Building

-Due to some `sun.misc.Unsafe` hacks _(For performance and long addressing)_, you will get compiler warnings when first opening the project in IntelliJ.
+Due to some `sun.misc.Unsafe` hacks _(For faster deflate performance)_, you will get compiler warnings when first opening the project in IntelliJ.
 You can resolve this by changing the compiler target:

 ![intellij compiler settings](docs/compiler-settings.png)